AlfrescoLabs/GenAI-Experiments/summarizer/genai-stack/README.md

 ```
 SUMMARY_LANGUAGE=Brazilian # Any language name supported by LLM
 SUMMARY_SIZE=120 # Number of words for the summary
+TAGS_NUMBER=3 # Number of tags to be identified for classification
 ```

 # Develop